FlyingSaturn/conway-classics/README.md

 Anyway, you'll get two files:
   1) Calendar, Day Finder, Day Quizzer (Doomsday Algorithm)
-  2) Game of Life (made this at a night of Jan or Feb 2024)
+  2) Game of Life (made this on a night of Jan or Feb 2024)

 Special features:
   1) In Doomsday Alg, you may enter any year you wish.
 You will get your Gregorian calendar for that year.